za/tango_with_django_book/chapters/login.rst

 Logging Out
 -----------
 To enable users to log out gracefully it would be nice to provide a logout option to users.
-Django comes with a handy ``logout()`` function that take cares of ensuring that the user is logged out, that their session is ended, and that if they subsequent try to access a view, that it will deny them access.
+Django comes with a handy ``logout()`` function that takes care of ensuring that the user is logged out, that their session is ended, and that if they subsequently try to access a view, it will deny them access.

 To provide log out functionality in ``rango/views.py`` add the a view called ``user_logout()`` with the following code: